FrancescoBonacina/flu-reduction-during-covid-19/README.md

 - The `outputs` folder contains the outputs returned by the R scripts.

+- The analysis is based on the publicly available packages:
+    - VSURF: Genuer R, Poggi J-M, Tuleau-Malot C. VSURF: An R Package for Variable Selection Using Random Forests.
+The R Journal.
+2015;7:
+19–33.
+    - rpart: Therneau TM, Atkinson B, Ripley B. rpart: Recursive Partitioning and Regression Trees.
+2015

-- The main steps of the analyses are implemented in three R scripts:
+    The main steps of the analyses are implemented in three R scripts:
   1) In `1_selection_of_predictors_of_flu_reduction.R` the *VSURF* algorithm is used to estimate the importance of each predictors and select the most significant ones.

       *Output*: `1_selected_variables.txt` with the list of the important predictors.